Likud

+A member of the party is called a Likudnik (לִכּוּדְנִיק) and the party's election symbol is מחל (محل), reflecting the party's origins as an electoral list of several pre-existing parties, including those who used the symbols מ, ח and ל.

 History

-Formation and Begin years
+Formation and leadership of Begin

 The Likud was formed on 13 September 1973 as a secular party by an alliance of several right-wing parties prior to that year's legislative election—Herut, the Liberal Party, the Free Centre, the National List, and the Movement for Greater Israel.
 Herut had been the nation's largest right-wing party since growing out of the Irgun in 1948.
 It had already been in coalition with the Liberals since 1965 as Gahal, with Herut as the senior partner.
 Herut remained the senior partner in the new grouping, which was given the name Likud, meaning "Consolidation", as it represented the consolidation of the Israeli right.
 It worked as a coalition under Herut's leadership until 1988, when the member parties merged into a single party under the Likud name.
 From its establishment in 1973, Likud enjoyed great support from blue-collar Sephardim.

-In its first election, the Likud won 39 seats, reducing the Alignment's lead to 12.
+In its first election Likud won 39 seats, reducing the Alignment's lead to 12.
 The party went on to win the 1977 election with 43 seats, finishing 11 seats ahead of the Alignment.
-Begin was able to form a government with the support of the religious parties, consigning the left-wing to opposition for the first time since independence.
+Menachem Begin formed a government with the support of the religious parties, consigning the left wing to opposition for the first time since independence.
 A former leader of the hard-line paramilitary Irgun, Begin signed the 1978 Camp David Accords and the 1979 Egypt–Israel peace treaty.
 In the 1981 election, the Likud won 48 seats, but formed a narrower government than in 1977.

 Likud has long been a loose alliance between politicians committed to different and sometimes opposing policy preferences and ideologies.
 The 1981 election highlighted divisions that existed between the populist wing of Likud, headed by David Levy of Herut, and the Liberal wing, who represented a policy agenda of the secular bourgeoisie.